eraffaelli/oneshotrpg/content/blog/creating-the-setting/testing-the-new-pitch.md

 As determined in the [last article](/blog/creating-the-setting/better-elevator-pitch/), the elevator pitch is as follows:

 _One Shot RPG takes place in our solar system, but something’s not right.
 Venus and Mars aren’t the same planets we remember and they’re home to alien life.
 Pluto’s in a different location, it’s actually a gate to another world, and it’s releasing cosmic horrors.
 A new military alliance has been formed to stop the monster threat and to get their hands on this new warp technology.
-Rumors abound that there’s a new substance--scum--that twists and corrupts good people, turning them into monsters not unlike those that are being warred against.
+Rumors abound that there’s a new substance---scum---that twists and corrupts good people, turning them into monsters not unlike those that are being warred against.
 Players take the role of characters who have decided to deal with this terrestrial threat.
 Doing so has branded them traitors.
 After all, if word got out that the military’s campaign is threatening the very people they’re sworn to protect, they wouldn’t be able to justify getting their hands on the very technology they seek._

 ## Sci-Fi and Horror Genre
 The new elevator pitch incorporates elements of both sci-fi and horror genres.
 It features planet exploration, alien species, and space ships to cater to the sci-fi fan.
 It also has monsters and an infectious substance that turns people into monsters for the horror fans.